 PhD: Doctor of Philosophy in Curriculum and Instruction, Louisiana State University, 2011

 Permanent: Louisiana Teacher Certification (Vocal Music, Instrumental Music, Supervisor of Student Teaching, Provisional Secondary School Principal, Provisional Principal, Parish/City School Supervisor of Instruction)

 Office: 223 Peabody Hall

 Dr. Baker began as a music educator in St. Charles Parish Public Schools.
-From 2002-2013 he was the Fine Arts Program Coordinator for the Louisiana Department of Education.
+He was the Fine Arts Program Coordinator for the Louisiana Department of Education (2002-2013).
 He served the National Coalition for Core Arts Standards on the Music Standards National Writing Committee and co-chaired the grades 6-8 sub-committee.
-Prior to joining the School of Education, Dr. Baker served as an assistant professor at Southern University and A & M College and the university liaison to SACS-COC.
+Prior to joining the School of Education, he was as an assistant professor at Southern University and A & M College and the university liaison to SACS-COC.

 Baker, R. A., Jr. (2009).
 Why arts education?
 Why now?
 What if?
 Louisiana Musician, 74(3), 5-6.

 Baker, R. A., Jr. (2012).
 The effects of high-stakes testing policy on arts education.
 Arts Education Policy Review, 113(1) 17-25.

 Baker, R. A., Jr., & France, B. (2009).
 Bringing change closer to home.
 In Reflections on the Forum (pp. 16-17).
 Washington, D.C.: Arts Education Partnership.